Three pink tennis balls on a blue court

 Source:

-Is my opponent allowed to call a let after they hit a ball that is going out?
+In tennis, is my opponent allowed to call a let after they hit a ball that is going out?

 Source: